santiagolv/fortune_teller/README.md

 I've added a list of nav links to [http://localhost:3000/zodiacs/leo](http://localhost:3000/zodiacs/leo), [http://localhost:3000/zodiacs/cancer](http://localhost:3000/zodiacs/cancer), etc.

 Currently, none of them work.
 In `routes.rb`, uncomment each one *ONE AT A TIME* and make it work.

+Let me say that again:

+#### Uncomment each route

+### ONE AT A TIME

+#### and debug it

+Refer heavily to the [RCAV Flowchart](https://gist.github.com/raghubetina/c200d88adcfe0d4dcd04).

 I've planted at least one bug into each RCAV.

 **YOUR JOB:** Debug all 12 RCAVs.